-US Dollar and Euro are not actually international currencies, but the currencies of certain countries or regions that are “adopted” into international currencies (adopted global currency – AGC).
+The US Dollar and the Euro are not real international currencies, but the currencies of certain countries (US) and region (Eurozone) that are “adopted” to become international currencies.
 This causes our global monetary and financial system to be asymmetrical.
-Some countries print money while others buy.
-Countries and regions that make money, namely the US and the Euro Area can buy anything from all countries in the world just by printing money on piece of paper.
+Some countries print money while others buy them.
+Consequently, the US and the Euro Area can buy anything from all countries in the world just by printing money from paper.
 They buy gold with paper.
-While all other countries do the opposite, they sell anything to get US Dollars and Euros.
+While all other countries are the opposite; they sell anything to get “paper money”.
 They buy paper with gold.

-This asymmetrical global monetary and financial system creates a very expensive cost to the world economy; exchange rate costs and fluctuations that reach hundreds of billions of dollars every year; wasteful foreign exchange reserves worth tens of trillions of dollars; two-thirds of countries in the world are trapped in foreign debt that cannot be paid; mass trade wars involving all countries without exception and lasting for decades; the growing global imbalances make countries vulnerable to shock; and finally the monetary crisis that occurs regularly throughout the world.
+This asymmetrical global monetary and financial system creates a very expensive cost to the world economy; exchange rate costs and fluctuations that reach hundreds of billions of dollars every year; cumulative foreign exchange reserves worth a dozen of trillions of dollars; two-thirds of countries in the world are trapped in foreign debt that cannot be paid; mass-and-cold trade wars involving all countries in the world and lasting for decades gave birth to the phenomenon of “race to the bottom” and made most developing countries trapped in the middle income (MIT); persistent global imbalances that continue to grow and become a fertile ground for monetary crisis that occurs periodically throughout the world.

 1. Current global monetary problems

 From the broadest point of view, our current global monetary and financial system is not symmetrical nor democratic.
 There are countries that print international currencies, while others buy them.
 Countries that print currencies can buy anything from all corners of the world with only sheets of paper written with numbers.
 They buy gold with paper.
 While other countries sell all resources to get international currencies.
 They buy paper with gold.